 Business Modeler è Tools è Procedure Error Log

-This log is stored in backend table -
+This log is stored in the backend table -

-Shipment and bookings collection job moves from EBS database to demantra database.
+Ans: Shipment and bookings collection job move from EBS database to dementra database.
 This generally can have extra logs available by turning on the profile

-Q13) If RVWR cannot write to disk, what can be state of database?
+Q13) If RVWR cannot write to disk, what can be the state of the database?

-If RVWR write operation fails, database state depends on the conditions of write error occurrence.
+Ans: If RVWR writes operation fails, database state depends on the conditions of write error occurrence.

-2. In case of a Guaranteed Restore Point and a main database – Database will continue to operate normally but the Flashback Mode will be set off automatically for it.
+2. In the case of a Guaranteed Restore Point and the main database – The database will continue to operate normally but the Flashback Mode will be set off automatically for it.